-Brescia draws entirely by hand with pencils, Japanese markers and watercolor.
+Brescia draws entirely by hand with pencils, Japanese markers and watercolour.
 Each piece combines both poetry and folklore.

-She makes her own composition of the final illustration on real size by computer.
+She makes her own composition of the final illustration in real scale by computer.
 She has to adapt each print to each silhouette of the collection.

-Fabric is digitally printed by pattern/piece which avoid waste of fabric.
+Fabric is digitally printed by pattern/piece which avoids waste of fabric.
 We digital print our swimwear because it allows for precision, we only use the exact amount of ink, water and energy needed.

-Fabrics come by rolls and product making is done in Bali by local craftsmen where precise cutting and sewing take weeks: cutting one by one pieces.
+Fabrics come by rolls to Bali.
+Then, local craftsmen make the production where precise cutting and sewing take weeks: cutting one by one into pieces.

 MEET OUR ARTISANS

-All Brescia Bercane’s products are made in Indonesia and the majority of them by local artisans in Bali.
+All Brescia Bercane’s products are made in Indonesia, and most of them by local artisans in Bali, where Brescia is living.

 Fabric printing and design is the core of our business.
 New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the artist.

-We are taking part of the movement #whomademyclothes? and we want to make our company completely transparent.
-Transparency means company knows who makes their clothes (from who stitched them right through to who dyed the fabric) and under what conditions.
+We are taking part in the movement #whomademyclothes? and we want to make our company transparent.
+Transparency means we know who makes their clothes (from who stitched them right through to who dyed the fabric) and under what conditions.
 So, we believe this simple question gets people thinking differently about what they wear.
 We need to know that as consumers, our questions, our voices, our shopping habits can have the power to help change things for the better.

 With more consumers encouraging us to answer ‘who made my clothes?’, we believe Fashion Revolution has the power to push the industry to be more transparent.

-We are convinced that people who make our products deserve to be celebrated:
+People who make our productions deserve to be honored:

-For our swimwear production, we do the digital printing in a indonesian factory that has built their company using International Green Regulations (LEED).
+For our swimwear production, we do digital printing in an Indonesian factory that has built their company using International Green Regulations (LEED).

 They believe it is highly important to respect the environment and maintain the local beauty of the area where they have built the factory.
-They use natural ventilations and day lighting as they can save lights and air conditioners energy.
-They have a recycling program – even of rain water – but also a training to raise awareness of environmentally responsible behaviour.
-Moreover, 30% of area is covered with trees, green roofs and upstair gardens.
+They use natural ventilation and daylighting as they can save lights and air conditioners energy.
+They have a recycling program–even of rainwater–but also training to raise awareness of environmentally responsible behaviour.
+30% of the area is covered with trees, green roofs and upstairs gardens.